vanddar4/KU-Mod6-Exercise-Tracker-App/README.md

     MongoDB: A document-based open source database.
     Express: A web application framework for Node.js.
     React: A JavaScript front-end library for building user interfaces.
-    Node.js: JavaScript run-time environment that executes JavaScript code outside of a browser (such as a server).
+    Node.js: JavaScript run-time environment that executes JavaScript code outside of a browser (such as a server)

 Folder/File Architecture is structured as follows: